Notion vs. OneNote: who’s the king of note-taking apps?

 Choosing the best between the two can be a tough decision.

 OneNote is from a globally renowned company—Microsoft—and has been around for years.
-On the other hand, Notion is a widely popular app on the internet.
+On the other hand, Notion is a widely popular word processing software.

 Understanding their differences, pros, and cons will help you narrow down to the best option.

 This article walks you through a detailed Notion vs. OneNote comparison to help you make an informed decision.
 You will also discover a better OneNote and Notion alternative you have to try!

 Ready for the showdown?
 Let’s get to it!

 - Notion vs. OneNote: Pros and Cons

 - Who Conquers the Notion Vs. OneNote Battle?